 Just like your business focuses on the bottom line, suppliers are counting on payments to effectively manage budgets and avoid debt.
 If your organization relies on manual invoice approval workflows, there’s a good chance the approval lag time and lack of visibility make it difficult to pay those suppliers on time.

 Thankfully, the number one benefit from an AP automation solution is quicker invoice approvals, which helps reduce late payments.
-In fact, 13% of surveyed PayStream Advisor respondents say the biggest benefit of AP automation is the reduction in late payments and interest.
-Take that a step further with e-payments on the back-end of invoice approvals, and all of a sudden your suppliers can be paid almost immediately.
+In fact, 13% of surveyed PayStream Advisor respondents say the biggest benefit of AP automation is the reduction in late payments.
+Take that a step further with e-payments on the back-end of invoice approvals, and all of a sudden your suppliers can be paid much faster.

 3. Most suppliers prefer to be paid electronically

 Most suppliers are ready to welcome the accounts payable digital disruption, especially if e-payments mean quicker cashflow.
 In a recent supplier survey about e-payments, 82% of said they are “likely or are very likely to accept” a new method of payment from buyers.
-In fact, 72% of respondents said they would prefer being paid electronically (via ACH or VCC).
+In fact, 72% of respondents said they would prefer being paid electronically (via Automated Clearinghouse or or virtual credit card).

 1 2018 e-payments benchmarks